 One of the most charming things about this place is that it was built over 130 years ago.
 Although you can see plenty of modern touches, it still has a classic, old-time feel.
 Back then (and even now), people believed in the healing power of hot springs.

 The Yampah Spring is located on the east end of their property and supplies the water.
-The pools contain 15 different minerals with the most abundant being sodium chloride, potassium sulfate, calcium sulfate, and calcium bicarbonate.
-This water is mixed with fresh water because it would be too hot if it wasn’t.
+The pools contain 15 different minerals, with the most abundant being sodium chloride, potassium sulfate, calcium sulfate, and calcium bicarbonate.
+This water is mixed with fresh water because it would be too hot if it weren’t.

 The water has a greenish tint due to the mineral content and a slight rotten egg smell due to the calcium sulfate.
 You will also notice a bit of corrosion on the metal handrails.
 All of these slightly unpleasant features are common among hot springs.

 The main pool area is huge!
 It’s over 405 long and 100 feet wide.
 There are 5 swim lanes and a diving board (where my kids spent a lot of their time).
-The main area of the pool is around 4 ft deep (I’m estimating).
-Many people like to bring pool noodles and floaties and lounge.
+The main area of the pool is around 4 feet deep.
+Many people like to bring pool noodles and floaties, and lounge.

 With the water temperature being a perfect 93° F, guests don’t need to psych themselves up to jump into the pool.
-It will feel great.
+It feels great.
 It’s also wonderful that you can stay in water at that temperature for extended periods of time without overheating.

 If you like hot tubs, the therapy pool is for you.
 At 104° F, you can relax those sore muscles you may have after exploring the incredible town of Glenwood.
-Not only is the therapy pool large and comfortable, even with many guests in it, but the therapy chairs are amazing!
+The therapy pool is large and comfortable, and the therapy chairs are amazing!

 The therapy chairs allow guests to extend their legs while jets massage their necks, shoulders, back, calves, and ankles.
 I’ve never seen anything like it and thoroughly enjoyed having my legs get a little TLC.